 You will arrive in Ushuaia in the morning and disembark after breakfast.
-The mandatory transfer package includes a little taste of Patagonia with a Tierra del Fuego National Park tour before transferring to the airport for the return group charter flight to Buenos Aires.
+Your Charter Flight & Hotel Package includes a tour of Tierra del Fuego National Park before transferring to the airport for the return group charter flight to Buenos Aires.